DataDog/datadog-cloudfoundry-buildpack/docker/Readme.md

 Cloud Foundry also supports running Docker containers.
 Setting up Datadog to monitor your Docker containers is done via the Dockerfile instead of a buildpack, as buildpacks are unsupported.
 This provides a mechanism to add the buildpack to the dockerfile.

-The following example coveres a simple flask app and provides more detail on how to get started.
+The following example covers a simple flask app and provides more detail on how to get started.

 ## [Dockerfile](Dockerfile)

 This Dockerfile demonstrates setting up the Datadog assets, sample flask app, and an entrypoint file.
 As a note, the buildpack requires Python in order to work correctly.
+To build your image, run the [`build.sh`](build.sh) script.
+You can edit this script to customize the name of the resulting docker image.

+Once the image is built, you need to push it to your Docker registry.

 ## [Flask app](app)